With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 “I can feel it,’’ Carroll said. “ … I’d like to get back to the kind of balanced approach we’ve always had.’’

-That may not excite fans who liked the team’s highflying ways in the first half of the season, as Seattle has thrown it 63% of the time — the seventh-highest percentage in the NFL — while Wilson has thrown 28 touchdown passes, on pace to break the NFL single-season record of 55 by Peyton Manning in 2013.
+That might not excite fans who liked the team’s high-flying ways in the first half of the season, as Seattle has thrown it 63% of the time — the seventh-highest percentage in the NFL — while Wilson has thrown 28 touchdown passes, on pace to break the NFL season record of 55 by Peyton Manning in 2013.

 But Wilson didn’t throw a touchdown pass Sunday for the first time this season (he had thrown two or more in each of the first eight games).